GameServerManagers/LinuxGSM-Docs/Tmux.md

-LGSM uses tmux to run servers in the background so the instance is not lost when you close a terminal session.
+LinuxGSM uses tmux to run servers in the background so the instance is not lost when you close a terminal session.

-Tmux is a key component of LGSM and replaced [screen] which was used on early versions of LGSM. tmux has a few improvements over screen; mainly being better at handling of non root users which was a major issue when developing LGSM with screen. tmux allows LGSM to call up a game server running an the background so you can see what it is doing; this feature is available with console feature of LGSM.
+Tmux is a key component of LinuxGSM and replaced [screen] which was used on earlier versions. tmux has a few improvements over screen; mainly being better at handling of non root users which was a major issue when developing with screen. tmux allows LinuxGSM to call up a game server running in the background so you can see what it is doing; this feature is available with [[console]] feature.

-LGSM requires _tmux =\> 1.6_ to enable console logging.
+> LinuxGSM requires _tmux =\> 1.6_ to enable console logging.

 tmuxception
 -----------